 - The molecules can be separated with a high resolution and greater efficiency.

-- Absence of a molecule-matrix binding prevents unnecessary damage to fragile molecules.
+- The absence of a molecule-matrix binding prevents unnecessary damage to fragile molecules.

 - Proteolysis is an issue while separating the proteins by gel-filtration chromatography.